greg-raven/Uncommon-Sense/_posts/2020-08-06-the-novelty-of-common-sense.md

 ---
-title: 'The novelty of common sense'
+title: "The novelty of common sense"
 layout: post
 categories:
 - virtue